 Starling Bank customers receive 0.5% interest on current account balances up to £2,000 (0.25% thereafter up to £85,000) which is more than most banks.
 Monzo has yet to announce any interest rate incentive for current account customers.
 Funds held in both banks are covered by the FSCS up to £85,000.

-The Starling Bank overdraft is 15% EAR which they admit is not the market leader, but both banks have made special effort to be clear and transparent with regard to charging, and overdrafts are an important frontier for customers.
-Both banks have made it easy for the customer to better manage their overdrafts; just move the slider to set the size of your overdraft, and the cost updates immediately below.
+The Starling Bank overdraft is 15% EAR.
+By Starling's own admission, this isn't marketing leading, but both banks have made special effort to be clear and transparent with regard to charging, and overdrafts are an important frontier for customers.
+Both have made it easy for the customer to better manage their overdrafts; just move the slider to set the size of your overdraft, and the cost updates immediately below.